jasminebahremand/spotify-hit-song-analysis/README.md

 jupyter notebook spotify_hit_song_analysis.ipynb
 ```

-The dataset (`spotify-2023.csv`) is included in this repo, so the notebook runs as-is — no extra setup needed.
+The dataset (`spotify-2023.csv`) is included in this repo, so once you clone or download it, the notebook runs as-is — no separate data download needed.

 ---